wallaceEcoMod/wallace/inst/shiny/modules/penvs_bgExtent.md

 Anderson R.P.
 (2013).
 A framework for using niche models to estimate impacts of climate change on species distributions. *Annals of the New York Academy of Sciences*.
 1297: 8-28.

 Anderson, R. P. (2015).
 El modelado de nichos y distribuciones: no es simplemente "clic, clic, clic."
-[With English and French translations: Modeling niches and distributions: it's not just "click, click, click" and La modélisation de niche et de distributions: ce n'est pas juste "clic, clic, clic"]. *Biogeografía*.
-8: 4-27.
+[With English and French translations: Modeling niches and distributions: it's not just "click, click, click" and La modélisation de niche et de distributions: ce n'est pas juste "clic, clic, clic"]. *Biogeografía*, 8, 4-27. <a href="https://2278aec0-37af-4634-a250-8bb191f1aab7.filesusr.com/ugd/e41566_e8acb6f9c20c44fa9cd729161582857d.pdf" target="_blank">pdf</a>

 Barve N., Barve V., Jiménez-Valverde A., Lira-Noriega A., Maher S.P., Peterson A.T., Soberón J., Villalobos F. (2011).
 The crucial role of the accessible area in ecological niche modeling and species distribution modeling. *Ecological Modelling*.
 222: 1810-1819.